ckan/ckan/doc/extensions/tutorial.rst

 ``setup.py`` is the setup script for your project.
 As you'll see later, you use this script to install your project into a virtual environment.
 It contains several settings that you'll update as you develop your project.

+``ckanext/iauthfunctions/migrations/versions`` is the module which will contain any database migrations that you wish to use to build and migrate database tables.

 ``ckanext/iauthfunctions`` is the Python package directory where we'll add the source code files for our extension.